-The Coronavirus epidemic called COVID-19 confronts companies with an unprecedented situation, the exceptional nature of which was reinforced by the declarations of the President of the Republic on March 12, in particular:
+The Coronavirus epidemic, known as COVID-19, is confronting businesses with an unprecedented situation, the exceptional nature of which was reinforced by the statements of the President of the Republic on March 12th, in particular:

 • Closure of nurseries, schools, colleges, high schools, universities;

-• Invitation to limit travel to what is strictly necessary and to make maximum use of
+• An invitation to limit travel to what is strictly necessary and to make maximum use of

-• The partial unemployment scheme favored in significant proportions in order to allow companies to overcome the declines in activity linked to such a situation;
+• The partial unemployment scheme was favoured on a large scale in order to allow companies to overcome the declines in activity linked to such a situation;

-• Postponement of the payment of social contributions for the month of March.
+• Postponement of the payment of social security contributions for the month of March.

-All actors, in particular companies, are called upon to participate in the management of a health crisis of exceptional magnitude.
+All stakeholders, particularly businesses, are called upon to participate in managing a health crisis of exceptional magnitude

-This is a real challenge facing companies, whether in terms of human resources or economics.
+This is a real challenge that companies are facing, whether in terms of human resources or economics.

-Arst Avocats wanted to present its first recommendations to help you deal with this situation:
+The law firm Arst Avocats wanted to present its initial recommendations to help you deal with this situation:

 1. Inform and consult the members of the social and economic committee (CSE);